 In addition, historians recognize Prussia as the predecessor to a unified German state.
 Otto Von Bismarck, Prussia’s prime minister, was instrumental in Germany’s creation.
 Seeing an opportunity to expand Prussian influence (and dreaming of a unified German empire), Bismarck seized territory through wars with Denmark and Austria.
 He also declared a new alliance among Prussia and the German states, called the North German Confederation (1867–1871).

 After goading France into war (and quickly winning), Bismark negotiated a unified German Empire in 1871.
 Prussia remained the dominant power in the German Empire until its dissolution in 1918 after World War I.

-Because of Prussia’s prominence in modern German history, you can generally find the same resources for Prussian ancestors as you would for your more general “German” ancestors.
-We have a number of articles on finding German ancestry, and we offer several books, webinars and digital downloads that can help you dig deeper into your Deutsch heritage.
+Because of Prussia’s prominence in German history, you can often find the same resources for Prussian ancestors as you would for your “German” ancestors.
 You can find a list of online resources specifically for Prussian ancestry on the FamilySearch Wiki.

 - How to research your ethnic German ancestors in formerly German lands like Prussia